-With that being said, the following post will address some of the crucial questions you should ask in order to determine whether robotic cleaning machines are the right choice for your business.
+Let’s address some of the crucial questions you should ask to determine whether robotic cleaning machines are the right choice for your business.

 Do You Have the Right Space for an Automated Cleaning Robot?